Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization: Introduction

-For training, we use data collected across lighting and seasonal change in 2016 and 2017 by a robot using multi-experience \ac{VTR} to bridge the appearance gap.
+For training, we use data collected across lighting and seasonal change in 2016 and 2017 by a robot using multi-experience \ac{VTR}.
 We train a network to provide keypoints with associated descriptors and scores.
-Using a differentiable pose estimator allows us to backpropagate a loss based on poses from the training data.
+Using a differentiable pose estimator allows us to backpropagate losses based on poses from the training data.
+The network is small enough to fit on a laptop GPU, fast enough to run in real time, and uses only two losses generated from pose ground truth.

-Our method differs from others that use learned features for localization across environmental change, such as \cite{piasco2019, Stumberg2020a, Stumberg2020b, Kasper2020, spencer2020,Sarlin2021}, since they only test localization standalone, while we include our learned features in the full path-following \ac{VTR} system.
-Gladkova et al. \cite{Gladkova2021} combine existing learned features for localization with \ac{VO}.
-However, they only test on datasets, while we test in closed-loop on a robot, showing the features are good enough to provide precise pose estimates across all lighting conditions.
+Our method differs from others that use learned features for localization across environmental change, such as \cite{piasco2019, Stumberg2020a, Stumberg2020b, Kasper2020, spencer2020,Sarlin2021}, since they test localization standalone, while we include our features in the full \ac{VTR} system.
+Gladkova et al. \cite{Gladkova2021} combine learned features for localization with \ac{VO}, but only test on datasets.
+Since our goal is to learn features for the path-following task, we focus on closed-loop performance.
+Good localization performance on datasets does not guarantee successful real-life autonomous driving, which involves interaction of localization with VO and path-tracking control.
+Sun et al. \cite{Sun2021} recently published closed-loop path following with learned features, but their lighting-change experiments are less extensive than ours.